NPS® + Construction Data: Net Promoter Score Counts

 As our products have improved over time, so has our customers’ level of satisfaction.

-When you shop for great or excellent project leads, make sure you know the NPS scores of your vendor, or you risk wasting time and money on tools that don’t help you grow your business.
+When you shop for great or excellent project leads, make sure you know the Net Promoter Scores of your vendor, or you risk wasting time and money on tools that don’t help you grow your business.

 Want to see what all the fuss is about?